u16052642/thrive_erp_documentation/documentation-16.0/content/applications/hr/payroll.rst

 Personal info
 -------------

-Every employee in Odoo has an *employee card* that includes all of their personal information, resume, work information, and documents.
+Every employee in Thrive Bureau ERP has an *employee card* that includes all of their personal information, resume, work information, and documents.
 To view an employee's card, go to the main :menuselection:`Payroll` app dashboard, and click on the employee's card, or go to :menuselection:`Payroll --> Employees --> Employees` and click on the employee's card.
 Employee